 First of all, in the summer, squirrels want somewhere with less intense heat, so they go inside.
 In the winter, they want somewhere warm, so they go inside.
 This explains it in one sense, but why not enter into the rest of the house?

 Well, there are also a few reasons for this.
-They want somewhere easy to get into and the attic is usually much less insulated and weatherproofed than the rest of the house.
-On top of that, squirrels don’t actually like to be around people.
+They want somewhere easy to get into and the attic is much less insulated and weatherproofed than the rest of the house.
+On top of that, squirrels don’t like to be around people.
 The attic gives privacy.

 Signs Of Squirrels In The Attic

-Sometimes, what we think are signs of squirrels in the attic are actually signs of something else.
+Sometimes, what we think are signs of squirrels in the attic are signs of something else.
 This could be another animal, settling of the house, or someone downstairs shifting something in the attic with their movement.

 Scurrying And Scratching